 People's entitlement to a quality service was monitored by the audits regularly carried out by staff and the registered manager.
-Medication audits were completed after every round of medication administration and the recording tool was reviewed at weekly clinical risk meetings.
+Medication audits were completed after every round of medication administration and the recording tool was reviewed when the weekly medication audit took place.
 The manager used all of the audits to improve the service and feedback to staff where improvements were required.
-People were able to rely upon timely repairs being made to the premises and scheduled servicing of equipment.
-Records were kept of maintenance issues and the action taken to rectify faults or effect repairs.